HugoSCode/AppDevProject/README.md

 Then run this in the terminal whle having docker desktop app open:

 docker run --name AppDevProject -e POSTGRES_PASSWORD=HelloWorld123 -p 5432:5432 -d postgres

+Then run npm run dev and click the link visit the localhost and add /api-docs at the end of the url to see the page
 # Seeding the database
 * **Admin users:** npm run seed-admin
 * **Normal users:** npm run seed-normal